#1 Home Improvement Retailer

 Start Seeds Indoors

-Save money and gain the satisfaction of growing your garden from seeds by starting them indoors.
+You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want warming lights or a warming mat to go with your seed tray or plant pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Midwest City Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+For best results, you'll want warming lights or a warming mat to go with your seed tray or planters.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Midwest City Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with seed starter mix and potting soil.

 Sprouts